 Just as Aristotle is “the First Teacher” for the philosophers, so his doctrine of the four causes is the starting point for their accounts of causation.
 In Physics, Aristotle introduces this doctrine as ancillary to the study of natural change: We must proceed to consider the character and number of causes, he says, because to know a thing is to grasp the “why” of it, and this is to grasp its primary cause.
 He then posits four types of causes to explain natural change (whether substantial, i.e., coming to be and passing away, or accidental, i.e., change of quantity, quality or place).
 In works of natural philosophy and metaphysics, Arabic authors defend Aristotle’s view that we must posit four (and only four) types of causes: material, formal, efficient and final.
 Generally speaking, they maintain that each type of cause contributes to the goal of explanation and that the four causes together are sufficient for explanation.

 Material and formal causes are considered as intrinsic to or immanent in their effects, efficient and final causes as extrinsic to their effects (Wisnovsky 2003b).
 While the philosophers examine each type of cause, they appear to devote greater attention to the latter pair, the efficient and final causes.
 Their accounts of these have therefore received more scholarly notice.
 Still, certain aspects of their accounts of Aristotle’s material and formal causes have been studied (Bertolacci 2002).
-Perhaps the most important of these is the doctrine of corporeal form (ṣūrah jismiyyah), which was developed to explain a defining feature of body: its receptivity to the three dimensions of length, breadth and depth (Hyman 1965; Stone 2001; Shihadeh 2014).
-Their discussions of corporeal form contribute primarily to their accounts of substance, not to their accounts of causation.
-Their contributions to the philosophy of causation emerge more from their discussions of the efficient and final causes.
+Perhaps the most important of these is the doctrine of “corporeal form” (ṣūrah jismiyyah), which was developed to explain a defining feature of body: its receptivity to the three dimensions of length, breadth and depth (Hyman 1965; Stone 2001; Shihadeh 2014).
+However, their discussions of corporeal form contribute primarily to their accounts of substance, not causation.
+Their contributions to the philosophy of causation emerge from their discussions of the efficient and final causes.

 In Physics 2.3, Aristotle says that the causes include the primary principle of motion and coming to rest.
 In Arabic philosophical works, the terms “agent” (al-fāʿil), “active” (al-faʿʿāl) and “efficient” (al-fāʿilah) refer to this type of cause.
 Generally speaking, the philosophers consider the circle of agents to encompass natural bodies, created intellects and God.
 They regard God as a creative agent in the sense that his activity presupposes nothing outside of him, not even matter.
 Most of the philosophers see creation as an eternal act, not a temporal one.
 Al-Kindī (800–870) is exceptional in defending creation in time.
 Ibn Rushd (1126–1198), known to English speakers by his Latinized name, Averroes, is also exceptional: in his mature works, he rejects creation as incompatible with Aristotelian texts and principles.
 In his Long Commentary on Aristotle’s Metaphysics, Book Lam, for example, he interprets Aristotle’s God as an ultimate final cause of motion, not a creative agent (Genequand 1984).
 Arabic philosophical accounts of God as a creative agent are partly derived from Neoplatonic texts (Wisnovsky 2002; Kukkonen 2010).
 No doubt these accounts are also influenced by a cultural context in which the term “agent” is associated with God and with the divine power to create.
 Still, it is important to note that the philosophers attempt to demonstrate their accounts of God as a creative agent, often in novel ways.
 So, they cannot be said merely to follow tradition or culture on this issue.